krueger-christian/razor-9dof-ahrs/C/README.md

 #### Preparing the tracker
 Open the file Arduino/Razor_AHRS/Razor_AHRS.ino and select your Hardware under "USER SETUP AREA" / "HARDWARE OPTIONS".
 (If you have a SparkFun 9DOF Razor IMU and problems to decide wether you have version SEN-10125 or SEN-10736, have a close look at the Magnetometer module that is a little black brick under the printed label "9DOF RAZOR" and right sided to the GND-connector.
 If this module has 4 pins on each side it is the version SEN-10736, if it has 5 pins it is the version 10125.)
 Upload the firmware using Arduino.

-Maybe you want to calibrate the tracker, you can do it manually.
+Maybe you want to calibrate the tracker.
+It is recommended.
 Therefore you can find a good [tutorial](https://github.com/ptrbrtz/razor-9dof-ahrs/wiki/Tutorial#sensor-calibration) by Peter Bartz.
-The other option is to use a graphical semi-automatic calibration assistent (See _Calibration Assistant_ below ).

 #### Run it (the reader is wrapped in a main function to demonstration):
 ```bash